floschott/foamquant/docs/source/about.rst

 .. figure:: passage_average.png
    :scale: 40%
-   :alt: In this example the displacement field is first expressed in a cylindrical basic and then averaged.
+   In this example the displacement field is first expressed in a cylindrical basic and then averaged.